rust-lang/rfcs/text/0000-guesses.md

 The backend API is changed to add a `code_hints` field to the main diagnostic, which contains an enum with a `Suggestion` and a `Guesses` variant.
 The actual backend will then destructure these variants and apply them as they see fit best.
-An implementation of this backend change exists at https://github.com/rust-lang/rust/pull/39973 (does not implement guesses yet).
+An implementation of this backend change exists [in a rust PR](https://github.com/rust-lang/rust/pull/39973) (does not implement guesses yet).

 The command line backend will print guesses as a sequence of "help" messages, just like in the following example